LarsBreuren/meesterproef-1920/README.md

-Hi, and welcome to mai meesterproof repo
+Hi, and welcome to my meesterproof repo.

+Code can be found here: https://github.com/charder001/meesterproef-rijksmuseum